 The five year course covers Creation to the present, and is intended for grades 2-6.
 At the core of each year are the history cards, beautifully illustrated with famous artwork and containing informative text.
 The cards can be arranged as a timeline to illustrate the flow of history, or used individually to concentrate study.
 Many of the early ones coincide with the cards for Veritas' Bible curriculum to help kids understand the intersection between Scripture and history.
 There are 32 cards designed for use during a regular 36-week school year.

 A memory song on CD supplements the cards.
 The song is long and frustratingly difficult to keep out of your head once you've heard it.
 The lyrics help students remember key events and people in chronological order.
-Unfortunately, more effort was put into cramming important information into this ballad than on making it musically appealing.
-Still, kids seem to like it and it certainly helps with memorization.
+Unfortunately, more effort was made to cram information into this ballad than to make it musically appealing.
+Still, it certainly helps with memorization.

-The teacher's guide contains reproducible workpages for students, supplementary essays, ideas for projects, teacher's notes, etc. Answers to essay questions are not included, so teachers will need to be familiar enough with the material to grade these without help.
-The teacher's manual also includes tests (comprised of essay questions) to be administered periodically.
-A lot of the projects tend to be more like glorified crafts with dubious educational value, but the rest of the teacher information is useful.
+The teacher's guide contains reproducible student workpages, supplementary essays, project ideas, teacher's notes, etc. Answers to essay questions are not included, so teachers need to know the material enough to grade exercises without help.
+Essay-question tests are also included to be administered periodically.
+Many of the projects tend to be more like glorified crafts with dubious educational value, but the rest of the teacher information is useful.

 A necessary component of each year's course is the priority resource list.
 Some of the books (notably Streams of Civilization and Kingfisher History Encyclopedia) are used for each year, though most change.
 References to the books are on the cards, and students read the appropriate sections.
 Many of the essay and test questions in the teacher's manuals refer to these books, so it's important to at least have access to them, even if you don't buy each one.